LindenParkesLab/snaplab.github.io/docs/lab_manual/index.md

 ### Post-docs
 Linden expects that you will;

-1. Commit 40 hours a week to your research and lab responsibilities.
+1. Commit ~40 hours a week, on average, to your research and lab responsibilities.
 2. Come prepared to meetings to provide updates on your research.
 3. Develop your own line of research that is consistent with/complementary to the lab's goals, and publish your work in peer-reviewed journals.
 4. Help mentor other trainees in the lab (e.g., undergraduate and graduate students), either because they seek it, or because Linden asks you to.